robrwo/perl-Dist-Zilla-Plugin-Test-CVE/README.md

 The results from running [Test::CVE](https://metacpan.org/pod/Test%3A%3ACVE) on a CPAN distribution may or may not be useful.

-If there is a fix available for a CVE, then authors can update the minimum version of that prerequsite.
+If there is a fix available for a CVE, then authors can update the minimum version of that prerequisite.

 If there is no fix, then authors may have no choice but to add the issue to the `skip` list.
 There is the risk that authors will forget about skipped security issues if they remain unfixed for a long time.